 With Deepest Sympathy on the Loss of your Pet

-A list of Bay Area pet crematories is at the bottom of this page.
+A list of Sacramento Area pet crematories is at the bottom of this page.
 With cremation, you have the option of having a private cremation with the ashes returned to you, or a communal cremation with the ashes not returned (they will be scattered or buried, depending on the crematory).
 There are several options for how to have your pet’s body transported to the crematory.
 If your pet has died on a Sunday or on a Holiday, you may need to wait until the next day to make arrangements.
 It is ok to hold onto your pet for 24 hours without cooling (see above).

 - Your pet’s regular veterinarian, or any nearby veterinary clinic, can arrange a private or communal cremation for your pet.
 Usually, there is only one crematory that the vet clinic works with.
 Whether or not your pet has seen the local vet in the past, you should call ahead to make sure that they are able to receive the body.